HuyaneMatsu/hata/docs/topics/emoji.md

 Unicode emojis can be accessed from the global `EMOJIS` cache by their `.id` as they key, by using the `UNICODE_EMOJIS` with their name or alternative name or from the `UNICODE_TO_EMOJI` by their unicode value.

-Between each unicode emoji release some old emoji's name or unicode value might change.
-This not affects Discord nor Hata, since old emojis are still usable, so the newer releases will get their new object keeping old data unaffected.
+Between each unicode emoji release some emoji's name or unicode value might change.
+This not affects Discord nor Hata, since older emojis are still usable, so the newer releases will get their new object keeping old data unaffected.

-You can access old emojis from `UNICODE_EMOJIS` as well, by using an `old_` prefix before their name.
+You can access older Variant selector-16 emojis from `UNICODE_EMOJIS` as well, by using an `_vs16` postfix after their name.

 ## Custom emojis